yuja/jj/docs/github.md

 ```

 and run `direnv allow` to approve it for direnv to run.
 Then GitHub CLI will
-work automatically even in repos that aren't co-located so you can execute
+work automatically even in repos that aren't colocated so you can execute
 commands like `gh issue list` normally.

 [issue #1008]: https://github.com/jj-vcs/jj/issues/1008